MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/sharing-app-version-release-history.md

 > [!NOTE]
 > If you have feedback or a question about the RMS sharing application, send an email message to [AskIPTeam](mailto:AskIPTeam@microsoft.com?subject=RMS%20sharing%20app:%20Feedback%20or%20question).

+## Version 1.0.2191.0
+**Released**: 06/16/2016

+**Fixes**:

+- Templates for all locales are now displayed as available to users.

+- Support for UPN value that is different from the email address value.

+- Support for organizations that do not have any templates.

+- After using Share Protected for a PowerPoint file, changes to the local version of the file are now saved correctly.

+- Small number of minor bugs and improvements for error messages.

 ## Version 1.0.2004.0
 **Released**: 12/11/2015